hardcamls/zprize/msm-top-level-pippenger-design.md

 minimize the impact of this.

-We utilize a well-known trick to reduce the memory usage by [transforming the scalar](scalar-transformation) into signed digit representation for scalars for every bucket.
+We utilize a well-known trick to reduce the memory usage by [transforming the scalar](msm-scalar-transformation) into signed digit representation for scalars for every bucket.

 ## FPGA Point Adder